 Compare for example an apparel factory filled with sewing machines to a steel mill.
 The steel mill may have to operate for several decades to pay for itself.
 In a rapidly growing developing economy economic output per worker will often double in a decade or less.
 The steel mill might need to run for thirty years to pay for itself and make a decent profit.
 By the end of the thirty years the country's per person output might have doubled three times and therefore be eight times as high.
-If the steal mill was appropriate for the economy at the beginning of the thirty years, it is not likely to be appropriate at the end of the thirty years.
+If the steel mill was appropriate for the economy at the beginning of the thirty years, it is not likely to be appropriate at the end of the thirty years.
 But if it was appropriate for the end of the thirty year period it would be too sophisticated for the workers to operate when it was first built.

 If a country is doubling its output every ten years, and China has done it even faster than that, it is growing at three and a half times the typical growth rate for very advanced countries.
 So in some sense trying to use equipment installed thirty years ago is similar to an advanced country using equipment that is 105 years old.

 So the advantage of sewing underwear with sewing machines is clear.
 When wages rise enough that you need to look for lower wages, you can pack up the sewing machines and move to a new country, or simply junk the sewing machines.
 Both the moving and the junking is more difficult and expensive if you own a steel mill.

 What the above analysis suggests is that while lack of savings, or unstable governments and the fear of expropriation may be part of the story, there is another reason rapidly developing economies avoid heavy investment and it can not be solved by a change in government policy, or an increase in Third World thrift.
 It is growth, rapid growth, that is the difficulty that discourages the heavy investment and makes light industry a key element in rapid growth.